We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 It may also be worth chucking in a mention for the Master's TARDIS which is given its own distinctive sound for Anthony Ainley's Doctor with lots of jangling sounds thrown in.

-Fast forward nearly a decade and a new TARDIS effect is heard to represent the time machine falling into the Rani's trap in Time and the Rani where we hear a speeded up effect and another decade on and the Eighth Doctor gets a brand new “faulty TARDIS” effect for the TV Movie when it also starts the tradition that a
+Fast forward nearly a decade and a new TARDIS effect is heard to represent the time machine falling into the Rani's trap in Time and the Rani where we hear a speeded up effect and another decade on and the Eighth Doctor gets a brand new “faulty TARDIS” effect for the TV Movie when it also features a smokey visual effect instead of the normal 'roll back and mix' and also exaggerates the tradition started in Silver Nemesis that a TARDIS landing makes a great deal of wind.

-TARDIS landing makes a great deal of wind.
 Bizarrely, this sound effect harks back to that one-off warble in The Crusade, but also reverts to using disjointed snatches of the take-off sound.
 The TARDIS lands perfectly with the “proper” effect at the end.
 Also worth mentioning is the use of a continuous looped “vworp” heard inside as the ship is in flight.

 Our final jump right up to date into the new series which uses the “proper” effects for Rose but continued the use of wind in take off and landing, plus the Police Box became slightly translucent.
-Another oddity was at the end of the 2006 story The Runaway

-Bride in which the TARDIS took off vertically like a rocket, harking back to the landing in Fury from the Deep.
+Another oddity was at the end of the 2006 story The Runaway Bride in which the TARDIS took off vertically like a rocket, harking back to the landing in Fury from the Deep.
 This was in the same story where the TARDIS legendarily speeds down a motorway after Donna's taxi.

 The sound of the TARDIS is a cultural icon.
 With the revival of the new series you'd be surprised if there were many people in the country that didn't recognise the sound.
 And yet our little journey through the archives has shown that the TARDIS didn't even have a landing sound for more than a year after the show started, and the “proper” effect we now take for granted wasn't really in use until the show's tenth anniversary.